janssen70/hybrid_ai/README.md

 ## MQTT Broker
  - You can use a public one like [Hive MQ](https://www.hivemq.com/mqtt/public-mqtt-broker/)
- - This script was tested with a local [Mosquitto](https://mosquitto.org/)
+ - This script was tested with a local [Mosquitto](https://mosquitto.org/).
+Instructions below are for installing Mosquitto.
  - On Ubuntu, use this command to install.
 It will not give you the latest one but that's fine
    ```